chlobular/ghr-imdc-2025/README.md

 ## Data and Variables

 The following variables from documented data sources were used to fit the models, and establish the final prediction model.
-Note, the following variables were standardised to support convergence in R-INLA (tas, tasmin, tasmax, tas3, tasmin3, tasmax3, tas6, tasmin6, tasmax6, tas12, tasmin12, tasmax12, prlr, prlr3, prlr6, prlr12).
+Note, the following variables were standardised to support convergence in R-INLA: tas, tasmin, tasmax, tas3, tasmin3, tasmax3, tas6, tasmin6, tasmax6, tas12, tasmin12, tasmax12, prlr, prlr3, prlr6, prlr12.
 The n-month variables represent averages or totals over the preceding n months, ending in the month indicated.
 These n-monthly variables are matched such that the final month in the time period aligns with the calendar month of day 4 in that particular epidemiological week.
 All variables were lagged from 0 to 6 months, using the suffix **.ln** where 0 ≤ n ≤ 6.

 | Variable | Description | Source | Provided? |
 | --- | --- | --- | --- |